 Manners maketh the man,” Harry Hart (Colin Firth) calmly informs a group of ruffians as he latches the pub door closed.
 Few actors can embody that line quite like Firth—an actor who built his entire career around a classic attitude of a respectful demeanor and impeccable style—but what Firth has up his sleeve in Kingsman are outlandish violence and crude humor.
 At least he kept the suit.

-Kingsman: The Secret Service, which opens Friday, Feb.
-13, concerns a group impeccably dressed, well-mannered British agents who have been protecting the world from evil and villainy in secret since the 18th century.
-They take their code names from the Knights of the Round—although there doesn’t seem to be a round table insight —with Hart as Galahad (the pure), Mark Strong as Merlin (the technical wizard and teacher), Michael Caine as Arthur (the leader) and Jack Davenport as Lancelot, who shows up for a two-minute cameo where he dispatches at least four before he is unceremoniously carved in two by Gazelle (Sofia Butella), the villain’s henchwoman, so named for her prosthetic legs that double as deadly swords.
+Kingsman: The Secret Service concerns a group of impeccably dressed, well-mannered British agents who have been protecting the world from evil and villainy in secret since the 18th century.
+They take their code names from the Knights of the Round—although there doesn’t seem to be a round table in sight—with Hart as Galahad (the pure), Mark Strong as Merlin (the technical wizard and teacher), Michael Caine as Arthur (the leader), and Jack Davenport as Lancelot, who shows up for a two-minute cameo where he dispatches at least four before he is unceremoniously carved in two by Gazelle (Sofia Butella), the villain’s henchwoman, so named for her prosthetic legs that double as deadly swords.

 The Kingsmen need to find a replacement for Lancelot while solving the mystery behind Lancelot’s death.
 Hart recommends Eggsy (Taron Egerton), whose father was a Kingsmen and saved Hart’s skin on a dozen occasions.
 Eggsy is the proverbial diamond-in-the-rough, a rough and tumble street kid who knows how to look after himself and keep his mouth shut.
 Hart hopes that the apple didn’t fall too far from the tree, and Eggsy is recruited to compete against the other applicants for Lancelot’s coveted spot.